oasisprotocol/docs/docs/node/run-your-node/troubleshooting.md

   * Do you have the latest genesis?
   * Do you have the correct private key (or Ledger device).
   * If you're signing a transaction:
-    * Do you sufficient account balance to make the transaction?
+    * Do you have a sufficient account balance to make the transaction?
       * Run `oasis-node stake account info`
     * Are you using the correct nonce?
       * Run `oasis-node stake account info`